Key trends in the e-commerce market

 The most common forms of e-commerce in the Philippines were B2C and C2C models.
 In a B2C model, online consumers are offered competitive prices because of the unlimited marketplace.
 From a business owner perspective, it lowers their cost of doing business; hence, it enables them to reduce the transaction costs for customers.
 Through this model, a personalized relationship between the company and the customer is facilitated.
 On the other hand, a C2C model allows a customer to buy from another customer using a third-party business.

-As of the 1st quarter of 2021, the leading B2C e-commerce websitein the Philippines was Shopee, with approximately 54.6 million web visits monthly.
-At the same time, the most popular C2C e-commerce website was eBay, with monthly web visitors of around 863.6 thousand.
+As of the second quarter of 2022, the leading B2C e-commerce websitein the Philippines was Shopee, with approximately 72 million web visits monthly.
+Meanwhile, the most popular C2C e-commerce website was eBay, with monthly web visitors of around 863.6 thousand.